-The exhibit is available for rental and interested parties may choose to borrow all of the windows or a selection.
-The windows are free-standing or wall-mounted.
-Please contact Lori Erickson, OHS Curator, at 503.306.5233 or email@example.com for rental inquiries.
+The exhibit is available for rental and the windows can free-standing or wall-mounted.
+Please contact Tara Cole, Museum Services Coordinator, at 503.306.5223 or email@example.com for rental inquiries.

 Explore the Exhibit

 The exhibit is divided into four main subjects: Assembling Oregon, Volcanoes of Oregon, Geological Resources, and Geology and People.
-Click on one of the four mini-exhibits below to learn more.
+View images of the panels below to learn more.

 Like its people, Oregon's landscape is diverse.
 It was built from many parts, each adding its own character to the state.
 Oregon grows and matures as islands and pieces of continents come crashing in, the Cascades erupt, lava covers the landscape, desert mountains grow, and huge floods sculpt the scenery.
 Oregon is indeed a masterpiece of geologic artistry!
 This assembly is traced through the first 4 windows of the exhibit.